c4pt000/radiocoin/README.md

 alien --scripts --to-rpm *.deb
 ```
  # used the back of a real 2 dollar bill to design the paper wallet art

+ *  (a closer look reveals a 1980s boombox on the floor near the front desk)
   ![s1](https://raw.githubusercontent.com/c4pt000/radioCOIN/main/PAPER-WALLET.png)
   ![s1](https://raw.githubusercontent.com/c4pt000/radioCOIN/main/radiocoin-current.png)